buddypress/bp-blocks/add-ons/bp-search-block/readme.txt

 = Requirements =

 * WordPress 5.8.
-* BuddyPress 9.2.0
+* BuddyPress 11.0.0

 = Automatic installation =

 Using the automatic installation let WordPress handles everything itself.
 To do an automatic install of "BP Search Block", log in to your WordPress dashboard, navigate to the Plugins menu.
-Click on the Add New link, then, according to your BuddyPress version:

-- if it is >= 10.0.0: activate the "BuddyPress Add-ons" tab to quickly find the "BP Search Block" plugin's card.
+Click on the Add New link, then, activate the "BuddyPress Add-ons" tab to quickly find the "BP Search Block" plugin's card.
-- if it is < 10.0.0: type "BP Search Block" into the search field to find the plugin's card.

 Once you've found the BP Search card, you can view details about the latest release, such as community reviews, ratings, and description.
 Install the BP Search Block by simply pressing "Install Now".